-In addition the dash control panel, your coach may be equipped with two remote switches for your leveling convenience.
+If your coach is equipped with an automatic leveling system, in addition to the dash control panel, there are two additional remote switches for your leveling convenience.

 These switches allow you to extend or retract your jacks and observe them at the same time.
 It also allows you to stop them suddenly, if needed, without having to climb in and out of the coach.

-The remote switches are located just inside the entrance door and in the service center.
+The remote switches are located just inside the entrance door and in the utility service center.

-Auto Level Switch inside Entrance Door
+Auto Level Switch (Located inside entrance door)

-Auto Level Switch in Service Center compartment
+Auto Level Switch (Located in Service Center compartment)